HELPING CHILDREN DEVELOP CONFIDENCE AND IMPROVE SELF-ESTEEM

 Kids 4 Kids Leadership Program and Self-Esteem

-Kids 4 Kids has survived 30 years because children want acknowledgment.
-They want to receive attention and feel important.
-These are the keys to building self-esteem.
+Kids 4 Kids has survived for 30 years because children want acknowledgment, attention, and the feeling of importance, which are the keys to building self-esteem.

-We help children build resilience, tenacity, and leadership character as this will help them become confident and have healthy self-esteem.
+We help children build resilience, tenacity, and leadership character, which will help them become confident and have healthy self-esteem.

 Define Leadership